 Near the good things

-People want to live close to things they desire.
+People want to live close to the things they desire.
 This includes nice shops, entertainment, and recreation.
-Those close to transportation, either public or roads, depending on where you live, have shown a tendency to do well.
+Those close to transportation; public or roads, depending on where you live, have shown a tendency to do well.